 For a full year in 2018, Industry Ministry of Indonesia set IDR 53.18 trillion (approx. USD 3.9 billion) investment goal for the national food sector and IDR 10.07 trillion (approx. USD 735 million) investment for the beverage industry.
 Therefore, total direct investment in food and beverage industry in Indonesia has a very positive outlook at IDR 63.25 trillion (USD 4.6 billion).

 How to register food and beverages company in Indonesia

-Fill out the contact form and we’ll reply you with a quote and overview of the process for your industry.
+Fill in the form below and we will provide you with a quote and overview of food and beverage sector in Indonesia.